neobis001/MissileShooter/README.md

 # MissileShooter

 My first completed major hobby project as a university sophomore.
 Main description in missile_shooter\main.cpp.
-A copy of it from (11/4/17) is at the bottom
+A copy of it from (11/4/17) is at the end.

 -----